boobo94/boobo94.github.io/_posts/2021/10/2021-10-21-books-to-read.md

 ## 2022

-1. Ego is the enemy by Ryan Holiday
+1. ✅ Ego is the enemy by Ryan Holiday - Is not my style
 2. How to read a book
+3. ✅ Subscribed Why the subscription model will be your company's future and what to do about it by Tien Tzuo and Gabe Weisert

 WIP